seanstark/azure-tools/defender-for-cloud/workflow-automation/Enable-NSG-OnSubnet/readme.md

 By default the network security group created will only have the [default network security group rules](https://learn.microsoft.com/azure/virtual-network/network-security-groups-overview#default-security-rules).
 If desired you can modify the logic app to include deny or allow rules during creation.

 1. From the Logic app > Log app designer select **Parameters**
-2. Update the **securityRules** parameters with properly formmated json
+2. Update the **securityRules** parameters with properly formatted json
     * See [examples](https://github.com/seanstark/azure-tools/blob/main/defender-for-cloud/workflow-automation/Enable-NSG-OnSubnet/exampleRules.json)
 3. Click **Save**